mrjackyliang/discord-stonker-bot/README.md

 ```

 ### 2. Snitch Notifications
 Get notifications from user actions surrounding your server.
-When a nickname change, username change, deleted message, or edited message is detected, a notification will be sent to the log channel specified in the [base settings](#1-base-settings).
+A notification will be sent to a specified channel when a user is updated, message includes media, or when a message is updated or deleted.

 | __Key__                               | __Type__ | __Description__                             | __Accepted Values__ |
 |---------------------------------------|----------|---------------------------------------------|---------------------|